Japanese BA (Hons)

 - to allow them to do in-depth, specialised study from a range of subjects, including both classical and modern literature, linguistics, pre-modern and modern history, anthropology, politics, economics, and art.

-It is possible to take Chinese, Korean, or Tibetan as a subsidiary language for the BA in Oriental Studies (Japanese) degree.
+It is possible to take Chinese, Korean, or Tibetan as a subsidiary language for the BA in Asian and Middle Eastern Studies (Japanese) degree.